Skip to content

 After the oracle publishes the pulse and the reveal window closes, each ticket is classified as:

-Outcome Condition Result
+Outcome Condition Result (MVP)

-WIN Valid reveal, and guess_bit == target_bit User can claim 2 tokens
+WIN Valid reveal, and guess_bit == target_bit user can claim refund stake + minted reward (total payout = 2)

 This is the core experimental unit: a Bernoulli trial under a strict anti-leakage commit–reveal schedule.